iamrajp/G10-PythonProject/README.md

 @Adam Paul Garofalo

 All three of us have worked over the screen share to complete the pahase1 of the project.
-We were equally involved for phase 1
+We were equally involved for phase 1, phase 2 and phase 3